Long Night Against Procrastination

 "Procrastination is something best put off until tomorrow." ~Gerald Vaughan

-In March for the past two years, the CWLT has been one of only two universities from the US participating in the Long Night Against Procrastination, and we have been participating every year since 2012.
-This event began in Germany in 2010 and has become a very popular event, in which all the German writing centers participate, along with universities throughout Europe, in the US, in Abu Dhabi, and probably elsewhere as well.
+In March for the past four years, the CWLT has been one of only two universities from the US participating in the Long Night Against Procrastination, and we have been participating every year since 2012.
+This event began in Germany in 2010 and has become a very popular event, in which nearly all the German writing centers participate, along with universities throughout Europe, in the US, in Abu Dhabi, and probably elsewhere as well.

 The Long Night event is designed to help us confront those writing tasks we have been procrastinating: papers, grant proposals, homework, and more (we all know what our own specifics are).